awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *[credential\_source](cli-configure-role.md)*
-Used within EC2 instances or EC2 containers to specify where the AWS CLI can find credentials to use to assume the role you specified with the `role_arn` parameter\.
+Used within Amazon EC2 instances or EC2 containers to specify where the AWS CLI can find credentials to use to assume the role you specified with the `role_arn` parameter\.
 You cannot specify both `source_profile` and `credential_source` in the same profile\.
 This parameter can have one of three values:
-+ **Environment**: to retrieve source credentials from environment variables\.
++ **Environment** – Specifies that the AWS CLI is to retrieve source credentials from environment variables\.
-+ **Ec2InstanceMetadata**: to use the IAM role attached to the [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) as source credentials\.
++ **Ec2InstanceMetadata** – Specifies that the AWS CLI is to use the IAM role attached to the [EC2 instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) to get source credentials\.
-+ **EcsContainer**: to use the IAM role attached to the ECS container as source credentials\.
++ **EcsContainer** – Specifies that the AWS CLI is to use the IAM role attached to the ECS container as source credentials\.

 ```
 credential_source = Ec2InstanceMetadata